444B/learning-godot/snake/docs/gamedev-000.md

 Ok, let me make the simplest thing I can for now.
 A Dark rectangle.

-Ok, going to import but now I need to choose an expor format.
+Ok, going to import but now I need to choose an export format.
 I know that PNG is lossless but I wonder what Godot reccomends.
 Found some [documentation](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_images.html)
 ok, lets do PNG.